-There are two instances when territory is less important to birds.
+There are two instances when the territory is less important to birds.
 The first is when a bird species is not territorial at all, such as with communal nesting birds.
 Swifts, swallows, herons, and many waterfowl are colonial nesters and will have only very small territories directly around the nest site that they may defend, but the larger area is shared by all nesting birds.

 Second, birds are much less territorial after the breeding season ends.
 At this time, many birds that would have aggressively defended their space just a few weeks earlier are now gathering together for migration and are less apt to be aggressive.
-Even non-migratory birds are less aggressive at this time, since competition is easing for food sources and they no longer have the demands of growing chicks to meet.
+Even non-migratory birds are less aggressive at this time since competition is easing for food sources and they no longer have the demands of growing chicks to meet.